 3. Be Prepared to Work for Cheap- at least at the beginning.
 If you were to take a job at a new company, you would expect to “pay your dues” for a period of time.
 That could mean less money, less hours, and some grunt work.
 Freelancing is similar.
 You won’t get paid what you’re worth at the beginning, but as you do a good job, your rates will quickly increase.

 4. But don’t work for slave wages- In your quest to break into the freelance business, you might be tempted to work for far less than you should.
 Yes, you’ll have to pay your dues, but that doesn’t mean working for next to free.

 If you’re an expert in your field, you know the going rates.
 Working for 25 percent less has its advantages as you’re staring out, but don’t work for a fraction of what you should.
 If you set yourself up as somebody willing to work for ultra cheap, it will be difficult to break that reputation going forward.

-Elance, for example, claims to have nearly 250,000 computer programmers and 250,000 writers looking for work.
+Freelancers from around the world use Upwork to look for work.
 That will make it difficult to find jobs at appropriate prices.